-8.4 Remuneration Disclosure
+7.4.
+Remuneration Disclosure

-InfraRed Capital Partners Limited intends to make its public disclosure under MIFIDPRU 8.6 during April 2024.
+InfraRed Capital Partners Limited intends to make its public disclosure under MIFIDPRU 8.6 in the group accounts.

-8.5 Ratio between fixed and variable remuneration
+7.5.
+Ratio between fixed and variable remuneration

 InfraRed ensures that the fixed and variable components of an individual's remuneration are appropriately balanced.
 When considering the balance between fixed and variable remuneration, the following matters are considered: